MicrosoftDocs/power-platform/power-virtual-agents/admin-certification.md

 ## Federal Risk and Authorization Management Program (FedRAMP)
 The US FedRAMP was established to provide a standardized approach for assessing, monitoring, and authorizing cloud computing products and services under the Federal Information Security Management Act (FISMA) and to accelerate the adoption of secure cloud solutions by federal agencies.

-Microsoft’s government cloud services meet the requirements of the US FedRAMP.
+Microsoftâ€™s government cloud services meet the requirements of the US FedRAMP.

 By deploying protected services including Azure Government, Office 365 US Government, and Dynamics 365 Government, federal and defense agencies can leverage a rich array of compliant services.